Machine Learning Notebook

 print(f"Baseline R²: {scores.mean():.3f}")

-Your model must beat the baseline to be worth using.
-A model that barely outperforms "always predict the mean" is not useful.
+Your model has to beat the baseline to be worth using.
+A model that barely beats "always predict the mean" is not useful.